Serrin/Small-CSS-libraries/README.md

 Basic responsive style for simple pages.

 ###Properties:
-- No CSS classes, only new and modified HTML tags.
+- No CSS classes, only new and modified HTML tags and tag attributes.
 - No JS.
 - Responsive design.